Jones-M12/Notes-Application/README.md

 I WANT to be able to create notes, save them, and delete notes when they are no longer needed.

-SO THAT I can organize keep track of the progress for each task.
+SO THAT I can organize and keep track of the progress for each task.

 ## Development